 Each time you have an appointment with our hygienist, your teeth are professionally scaled and polished, and remineralising agent is applied.
 We screen your mouth for gum disease, malignancies and tooth decay.
 Preventing problems is vital to good health, so our hygiene team will discuss with you how to best look after your teeth and gums at home.
 A dental therapist is a vital part of our team, offering a wonderful service treating dental concerns in children.
 A dental therapist is a great alternative to seeing a dentist, especially for young children.
 Our therapist has a great way of making children's visits fun and enjoyable.

-Your dentist is already a specialist in understanding the muscles around your face, particularly the nerves, vascular system, and the physiology of your face, and because they already have a rapport with you, a facial injection can go very smoothly, as they’re able to understand what works for your face, understanding if the enhancements are improving the smile they’ve seen for so long.
+Your dentist is already a specialist in understanding the muscles around your face, particularly the nerves, vascular system, and the physiology of your face.
+Because they already have a rapport with you, a facial injection can go very smoothly, as they’re able to understand what works for your face, understanding if the enhancements are improving the smile they’ve seen for so long.

 Absolutely!
 In fact, recent research suggests that cosmetic injections have minimal side effects in less than one percent of cases.

-Although results may vary for different patients, treatments typically take hold in just 3 to 10 days as the muscles and nerves in your face gradually spring back to life returning confidence and shine.
+Although results may vary for different patients, treatments typically take hold in just three to 10 days as the muscles and nerves in your face gradually spring back to life.

-Facial injections are a temporary solution, giving your face a spritely return to youth, but only for a short amount of time, keeping wrinkles smooth for a period lasting three to six months.
+Facial injections are a temporary solution, giving your face a return to youth, but only for around three to six months.
 Seeing a specialist on a regular basis and receiving subsequent treatments can make the process last longer, with fillers extending as much as 18 months.

 Dental crowns improve the structure of the tooth.
 As time goes by, it’s not unusual to find our teeth are no longer structurally sound.
 Things like lost fillings, decay, chipping and cracking of the enamel can all lead to large-scale problems in a tooth’s surface.
 If the whole surface of the tooth is problematic but the root system is intact, a crown might be the ideal solution.